-5. Conclusions and future work
+4. Conclusions and future work

-In this document we have briefly described the contributions made in the scope of the HAvideo project for the tasks of use and extraction of contextual information for video-based human behaviour understanding.
+In this document, we have briefly described the contributions made in the scope of the HAvideo project for the tasks of use and extraction of contextual information for video-based human behaviour understanding.
+This document updates a previous version of the deliverable [19].

 We start by motivating the use of context, providing a contextual definition that covers essential information in video analysis.
-Then, we present two methods to upgrade and existing annotation tool [1].
+Then, we present two methods to upgrade and existing annotation tool [19].
 The first one [3], adapts the tool to video inputs and integrates object detection methods in the tool's operation.
 The second one [4] proposes a naive strategy to propagate user annotations along the video.
 Designed strategies wide the potential uses of the tool and improve its usability.

-Following, we describe three preliminary methods to automatically extract contextual information from the video content.
-The first one [10]-operating at a low semantic level-, uses the spatial context of points-of-interest to constraint their descriptions.
-The second one [11], aims to relate the position of widely-separate cameras recording the same scene.
-The third one, [14], generates a panoramic view of a PTZ-recorded scene.
+Following, we describe five methods to automatically extract contextual information from the video content in mono-camera scenarios.
+The first one [10], [20]-operating at a low semantic level-, uses the spatial context of points-of-interest to constraint their descriptions.
+The second one [21] extends [20] by incorporating motion information.
+The third one [28] proposes a new descriptor able to fight camouflage situations.
+The fourth one, [33], describes a preliminary work on contextual transferring from a knowledge data-set to a given unobserved image.
+The fifth one [15] generates probabilistic models of context to improve object detection.
 Designed strategies pave the road to automatic context extraction, but also illustrate the challenging nature of this task.
 Future work will be mainly focused on improving these approaches and on proposing new methods for online context extraction.
-Specifically, we are working on a method to automatically detect dynamic background areas in moving-camera recorded videos.